juergenweb/JkPublishPages/README.md

 2. In the admin control panel, refresh all your modules.

-3. Now scroll to the PublishingOptions module and click "Install".
-The required input fields and the fieldset will be created automatically.
+3. Find this module and click "Install".
+The module will be installed and the required input fields will be created automatically.

-4. After the module has been installed, go to the module configuration and choose the templates where you want to add the publishing fields by checking the appropriate checkboxes in the module configuration and click the save button.
+4. After the module has been installed, you can make your settings.

 ## How to uninstall